Daniel Galván scandal: The scandal

 Between 30 July and 4 August 2013, there was a media blackout on the scandal in Morocco with the exception of some Online media such as Lakome, Andalus Press, Yabiladi.

 As early as 31 July, there was huge outrage in the Moroccan social media community which culminated by calls for a protest in the evening of 2 August, after the Ramadan iftar, in front of the parliament building in Rabat.
 That evening, thousands of peaceful protesters gathered in front of the building, and were then violently dispersed by Moroccan auxiliary forces, resulting in injuries for activists, reporters and photographers at the scene.
 The police also confiscated filming material and cellphones.
 By 3 August, the news of the scandal and the ensuing crackdown on the peaceful protests had made the headlines in international media after images of bleeding protesters were circulated, although Morocco's mainstream media continued to ignore the scandal.
 Mohammed VI's palace released a statement in which he denied being "aware of the gravity of the crimes committed by Daniel Galván" and that an investigation would be ordered to determine where the fault and responsibility lies in his decision.

 On 4 August, news of the story was broadcast on two of France's main news programmes on TF1 and France 2, both named Journal de 13 heures, where footage of the violent police crackdown on Friday's protest was shown.
 On the evening of the same day Mohammed VI issued a statement in which he announced the cancellation of his pardon.
 No royal pardon has ever been cancelled in Morocco, though some observers noted that a royal pardon was in theory irrevocable.

 On 6 August, the king held a ceremony—largely publicised locally—in which he was shown greeting and hugging the alleged parents and families of the children abused by Galván.

 On 7 August, Galván was arrested in Spain after Moroccan authorities filed an international arrest warrant for him.
 Pictures of the arrest showing Galván being handcuffed and inside a Spanish police car circulated largely in the Moroccan media.
 This news and images were very widely reported in Morocco's mainstream and pro-regime press.
 Spanish courts later refused to extradite him to Morocco.

 Precedent

 In a leaked diplomatic cable of the US consulate in Casablanca which detailed the Morocco-Human trafficking report for 2010, it was revealed that Mohammed VI had pardoned in 2006 a convicted French child molester.
-Hervé le Gloannec, was arrested in Marrakech while having sex with a 15-year-old boy and in possession of a large amount of child pornography.
+Hervé le Gloannec, was arrested in Marrakesh while having sex with a 15-year-old boy and in possession of a large amount of child pornography.
 He sentenced to 4 years, reduced to 2 years then pardoned by the Moroccan King.